cjones-87/TheBlueprintBoilerplate/README.md

 npm run start:dev
 ```

-This command will start the development server using webpack-dev-server, run the backend server using nodemon, and trigger the initial build using npm run build.
+This command will start the development server using vite, run the backend server using nodemon, and trigger the initial build using npm run build.

 Please note that you need to create a PostgreSQL database before running the application.
 Make sure to update the database configuration in the backend code accordingly.